chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 You’re done.
 Enjoy.

 == Frequently Asked Questions ==
-= Is it compatible with WordPress 5? =
-Definitely yes!
-Our plugins are always up-to-date to give you the best user experience.

-= When I create a new post, how can I choose an uploaded file in a specific folder? = You can use the search box in FileBird sidebar to find the file or folder you’re looking for.

-= How can I bulk select multiple files and put them into a folder? = You can use the Bulk Select button in media grid mode, tick all files you want then just drag & drop them into a folder.

-= Do all of my previously uploaded files remain the same after I first install this plugin? = Yes, you can find them in the **All Files** folder.
+= Do all of my previously uploaded files remain the same after I first install this plugin? = Yes, you can find all uploads in the **All Files** folder.

-= When I move an image to another folder, does this action affect how the image appears on my frontend? = No, it does not.
-The image is still displayed correctly on the site frontend.
+= When I move an image to another folder, does this action affect how the image appears in page/post? = No, it makes no changes to your images on the site front-end.

-= If I create a folder or category, does this override the default WordPress path "wp-content/uploads"? = No, it does not.
+= If I create a folder or category, does this override the default WordPress path "wp-content/uploads/"? = No, it does not.
 The plugin helps organize files into folders visually.
-Every file permalink remains unchanged.
+Every file permalink/URL remains unchanged.

 = Will anything happen to my site if I uninstall FileBird? = No worries, your website will be completely unaffected.
-Upon deactivation, all your media files can be found in the library under WordPress chronological order.
+Upon deactivation, all your files can be found in the default WordPress media library.

-= Where can I find the documentation for this plugin? = You can find it here [https://ninjateam.gitbook.io/filebird/](https://ninjateam.gitbook.io/filebird/)

 = How can I get support? =
 You can reach us here [https://ninjateam.org/support/](https://ninjateam.org/support/)